hipay/hipay-docs/hipay-fullservice-sdk-prestashop/6-Module-configuration.md

 >
 > Local payment methods will only be showed if your customer makes a purchase in the available currency for each payment method.
 >

-# Next step
-When you're done with this part, go to the next section: [[Payment configuration]].